Tigerair

-Tiger Airways Singapore Pte Ltd, operating as Tigerair, was a budget airline headquartered in Singapore.
+Tiger Airways Singapore Pte Ltd, operating as Tigerair, was a low-cost airline headquartered in Singapore.
 It operated services to regional destinations in Southeast Asia, Bangladesh, Taiwan, China and India from its main base at Singapore Changi Airport.
 It was founded as an independent airline in 2003, and was listed on the Singapore Stock Exchange under the Tiger Airways Holdings name in 2010.
 In October 2014, parent company Tiger Airways Holdings became a subsidiary of the SIA Group, who took a 56% ownership stake.

-On 18 May 2016, Singapore Airlines established Budget Aviation Holdings, a holding company to own and manage its budget airlines Scoot and Tiger Airways following the delisting of Tiger Airways from the Singapore Stock Exchange.
-Tigerair merged with Scoot on 25 July 2017, operating under the Scoot brand.
+On 18 May 2016, Singapore Airlines established Budget Aviation Holdings, a holding company to own and manage its budget airlines Scoot and Tiger Airways following the delisting of Tiger Airways from the Singapore Stock Exchange in response to the complete takeover of Tigerair by Singapore Airlines.
+Tigerair merged with Scoot on 25 July 2017, retaining its air operator's certificate while operating under the Scoot brand.

 History

 Establishment

 Tiger Airways Singapore was incorporated on 12 December 2003 and began ticket sales on 31 August 2004.
 It has its head office in the Honeywell Building in Changi, Singapore.

 Services commenced on 15 September 2004 to Bangkok.
 Scheduled international services are operated from Singapore Changi Airport.
 The airline is a subsidiary of Tiger Airways Holdings, a Singapore-based company.

 In 2006, the airline flew 1.2 million passengers, a growth of 75% from the previous year.

 The airline was the first to operate from the Budget Terminal at Changi Airport as part of its cost-saving operations structure, similar to Ryanair's.
 Despite regional competition, the airline has reiterated its current intention to remain focused on flying within a five-hour radius from its Singaporean base.

 As of 25 September 2012, Tigerair Singapore operates from Singapore Changi Airport Terminal 2 due to the demolition of the Budget Terminal to make way for Terminal 4, completed in 2017.